alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/tutorial/docs/source/intro.rst

 ABSTRACT
 --------

-To enable real-time remote operation of the RC car, the system translates joystick inputs into PWM (Pulse Width Modulation) signals that control the DC motors.
+To enable real-time remote operation of the RC car, the system translates joystick x- and y- axis inputs into PWM (Pulse Width Modulation) signals that control the DC motors.
 These PWM values are stored in a predefined data structure, which is then transmitted wirelessly using ESP-NOW — a low-latency, connectionless communication protocol developed by Espressif.
 Both the transmitter and receiver modules are based on ESP32-C3 microcontrollers.